 Assuming You Cannot Afford to Hire an Attorney

-Many claimants think that they cannot afford to hire an attorney that is an expert in disability law, but that is not the case.
-In most situations, you will not have to pay any attorney fees upfront.
+Many claimants think that they cannot afford to hire an attorney who is an expert in disability law, but that is not the case.
+In most situations, you will not have to pay attorney fees upfront.
 Most attorneys that practice in this area of law use contingency fee contracts, meaning they only get paid if your claim for benefits is successful.
-Most attorneys will only collect a fee equal to 25% of the past-due benefits awarded by Social Security (up to a maximum of $6,000), so you do not have to worry about owing more than you receive in benefits.
+Most attorneys will only collect a fee equal to 25% of the past-due benefits awarded by Social Security (up to a maximum of $9,200), so you do not have to worry about owing more than you receive in benefits.
 You can also read our full report on how disability attorney fees work.

-Schedule a Free Case Evaluation With the Ortiz Law Firm
+Schedule a Free Case Evaluation with the Ortiz Law Firm